 The Niagara Parks’ Floral Clock is one of those childhood vacation memories that I’ll never forget.
 Around since 1950, the floral pattern changes semi-annually and Niagara Parks’ horticulturists make use of seasonal and local plants and flowers to add to the beauty of the clock’s giant face.
 Westminster chimes alert visitors to the clock four times an hour so it’s easy to keep track of time when you’re taking a walk through the well-maintained park.

 Take your kids and family to the best view of Niagara Falls at Skylon Tower.
-A 360-degree aerial view from both an indoor and outdoor viewing area (great option for chilly days) and it’s fun to take the “Yellow Bug” elevators to the decks as they’ve got large, glass panels so you can enjoy the view and the 52-second ride.
+A 360-degree aerial view from both an indoor and outdoor viewing area (a great option for chilly days) and it’s fun to take the “Yellow Bug” elevators to the decks as they have large glass panels so you can enjoy the view and the 52-second ride.

 Another great view of the Falls area is by Skywheel.
 Claiming the title of Canada’s largest observation wheel, the 10-12 minute ride provides gorgeous views of both the American and Horseshoe Falls and the city proper.
 The wheel is slow-moving and very smooth, and the climate-controlled gondolas are a fine choice for any weather condition you’ll encounter.
 Word of advice: the ride has a completely different feel during the daytime and at night when the Falls are all lit up, so don’t forget your camera!